 Educational opportunities, public safety, and economic stability are interconnected issues that greatly impact the public health of communities.
-I will work to increase access to safe public schools, decrease gun violence, and invest in our communities.
+I will continue to work to increase access to safe public schools, decrease gun violence, and invest in our communities.

 I believe public safety is the result of good jobs, affordable housing, and fully funded public mental health services.
 Growing up in Englewood, there were few opportunities for mobility and high gang activity.
 Violence that we see in predominantly Black communities is the result of a lack of resources.
 Therefore I will fight for increased state funding for public mental health services, common sense gun control laws, and investments in public resources for working class families.